 - business plan for profitably operating your company.

 With a seller financing arrangement, all funding may come from you.
 If the buyer defaults, you may lose the carried part of the business purchase money.
 You’ll have to find a new buyer, and possibly sell at a much smaller price, since a buyer who defaults may also have neglected other financial aspects of the business.

 Initial Terms for Seller Financing

 Seller Financing: Beneficial to Both Buyer and Seller

-Both sellers and buyers stand to benefit from seller financing, since this arrangement removes intermediaries and allows both parties to set agreeable terms.
-Because buyers often prefer seller financing, sellers interested in increasing the number of potential business buyers should consider this option.
-Some buyers disregard arrangements that don’t include seller financing, and won’t negotiate to include it.
+Both sellers and buyers stand to benefit from seller financing since this arrangement removes intermediaries and allows both parties to set agreeable terms.
+Buyers often prefer seller financing, sellers interested in increasing the number of potential business buyers should consider this option.
+Some buyers disregard arrangements that don’t include seller financing and won’t negotiate to include it.
 Including seller financing as a key feature of your sale automatically widens your potential sales audience.

-Sellers who offer financing send a clear message about their business: that they are confident in its short and long-term prospects for success.
+Sellers who offer to finance send a clear message about their business: that they are confident in its short and long-term prospects for success.
 That degree of confidence on behalf of a seller willing to take a risk speaks volumes about the business, further increasing buyer interest.

 What Do Seller Financing Terms Typically Look Like?

 Seller financing demands quite a bit of paperwork and thought.
 For most business owners, this adds to the hassle of a sale.
 But neglecting the fine details of a sale can lead to disaster, and potentially lowers the price of the business or the favorability of financing terms.
 Partnering with a skilled attorney or M&A Advisor firm, broker, or investment banker—and ideally, with both—protects all parties, as well as the business itself.
 When the business is protected, so too are both buyer and seller, since the investment both sides have taken a risk on depends on the business’s success and stability.